alexturk4/Quantized_NN_Image_Classification/README.md

 ### Model

-We provide 4 models bundled in this App: MobileNetV1 (float), MobileNetV1 (quantized), EfficientNetLite (float) and EfficientNetLite (quantized).
+We provide 4 models bundled in this App:  on the ImageNet dataset, EfficientNet has higher accuracy than MobileNetV1.
-Particularly, we chose "mobilenet_v1_1.0_224" and "efficientnet-lite0".
-MobileNets are classical models, while EfficientNets are the latest work.
-The chosen EfficientNet (lite0) has comparable speed with MobileNetV1, and on the ImageNet dataset, EfficientNet-lite0 out performs MobileNetV1 by ~4% in terms of top-1 accuracy.

 For details of the model used, visit
 [Image classification](https://www.tensorflow.org/lite/models/image_classification/overview).